AnttiHaerkoenen/vyborg_orthodox/article/slides/slides-seminar-2021.md

 - daft for DAGs

 # Results
+- 1880-1905
+    * no orthodox growth within city
+- 1906-1917

-- growth rate of orthodox parish: 2.3% per annum
+    * growth rate of orthodox parish: 2.3% per annum
-- growth rate of orthodox living in city: 5.1% per annum
+    * growth rate of orthodox living in city: 5.1% per annum